 Myths about schizophrenia

-It’s Schizophrenia Awareness Week and there are many misunderstandings about schizophrenia; what it is and how it affects people.
+There are many misunderstandings about schizophrenia – what it is and how it affects people.
 SuicideLine Victoria is working to reduce the stigma of schizophrenia by looking at the most common myths and comparing them to the facts.

 Myth